 - A full list of citations (if applicable) in AMA citation format

-- Accompanying images: you are welcome to submit any supporting images that you want to display with your content, but you should either own the rights or have been granted permissions to use them.
-Any images you submit must be high-res, PNG or JPG files.
+- Accompanying images: we encourage you to submit original images along with your content.
+If you decide to do so, you should either own the rights or have been granted permission to use any accompanying images.
+Any images you submit must be high-res, PNG or JPG files and submitted as separate files (not embedded in the document).

 We hope you find the above guidelines helpful.
-Please feel free to contact our Content Management team at [email protected] if you need clarification on any of the above.
+Please feel free to contact me if you need clarification on any of the above or have questions about your first submission.